 None of the lunar samples here fluoresces in ultraviolet (365 nm) light, or in blue-violet (400 nm).

 Scanning electron microscope (SEM) micrographs (bottom image), were also made of the sample from Apollo 12, and energy dispersive X-ray spectrometry data obtained.

-All data and illustrations here are included in the print version of The Particle Atlas, Edition Two, and in the free, online McCrone Atlas of Microscopic Particles.
+All data and illustrations here are included in the print version of The Particle Atlas, Edition Two.